solita/solita.github.com/_posts/2015-08-11-swift-ly-moving-forward.md

 from the functional programming playbook and start using structs and `let` as much as possible, instead of classes and `var`, since it helps to keep things straight in an increasingly multithreaded environment.
+Immutability is a paradigm you can use even if you don't do full-blown functional programming (yet).

-The [Swift standard library](https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/SwiftStandardLibraryReference/) has a number of functions providing basic functional replacements for traditional loop-based iteration of array-like structures, namely `map`, `filter` and `reduce`.
+The [Swift standard library](https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/SwiftStandardLibraryReference/) has a number of functions providing basic functional-style replacements for traditional loop-based iteration of array-like structures, namely `map`, `filter` and `reduce`.
 By internalising these concepts you can make your code more elegant and less cluttered.